kalxas/rasdaman/doc/main/05_geo-services-guide.rst

     setting it directly, it can also be derived from the input file metadata, with e.g. ``${netcdf:variable:NAME:units}`` for NetCDF or
     ``${grib:unitsOfFirstFixedSurface}`` for GRIB.
+  * ``filterMessagesMatching`` - Default is empty.
+If not-empty (a dictionary of user input GRIB keys:values; keys (e.g. ``shortName``) must exist in the input GRIB files), then it filters any GRIB message which has a GRIB value not contain a user input value of a GRIB key.

   * Further ``"key": "value"`` entries can be specified to add customized band metadata to the global coverage metadata.